aurexiaGit/aurexiaGit.github.io/README.md

 ## Project Status

 This project is currently a demo version.
-The real version will be available at https://aurexia.com/wallet.
+The real version will be available at https://aurexiagit.github.io/index.html

-## Access Website

-To access to the attached website, go to the following URL: https://aurexiagit.github.io/index.html

 ## How to modify the codes